LongReach/linked-list/README.md

 ## Overview

+_2025 Note:_

+To potential employers: I created this back in 2020.
+My Python skills have improved a great deal since then.

+_Original Text:_

 Python has lists, obviously, but they're really arrays under the hood.
 I decided to try my hand at creating a proper linked list class, one with the traditional advantages of linked lists, such as fast insertion or removal operations.
 I'm sure I was reinventing the wheel, but this was still a worthwhile exercise for me.

 I also created a test framework, which takes advantage of Python decorators.
 The test module creates a series of linked lists and performs various operations on them.
 At each step, the decorator function makes sure the list is valid.